Odd-One-Out: Anomaly Detection by Comparing with Neighbors: Method

-We propose to improve the 3D voxel representation $\bm{F}_{v}$ by also reconstructing neural features instead of just color and density.
+Moreover, we improve the 3D voxel representation $\bm{F}_{v}$ by reconstructing neural features in addition to geometry and appearance.
 We supervise the feature reconstruction by a pretrained 2D image encoder $\Phi$ as a teacher network.
 We choose DINOv2~\cite{oquab2023dinov2} as the teacher network due to its excellent ability to capture various object geometries and correspondences.

-We use a projector function $\beta$, implemented as a four-layered $1\times1\times1$ convolution block that projects $\bm{F}_{v}$ to a \textit{neural feature field} $\bm{V}_f$, changing the channel dimension from $d$ to $d_f$.
-Similar to color rendering, we generate rendered features $\hat{\Phi}_t$ of size $d_f \times h_f \times w_f$ at a given viewpoint using volume renderer $\mathcal{R}$.
-The objective is to minimize the difference between the rendered features and the teacher's features $\Phi(\bm{I}_t)$.
-We choose cosine distance as our feature loss ($\mathcal{L}^\text{feat}_t$) which we find easier to optimize compared to the standard L2 loss.
-We apply stop-gradient to density in rendering of features $\hat{\Phi}_t$, as the teacher’s features are not fully multi-view consistent~\cite{banani2024probing}, which could harm the quality of reconstructed geometry.
-The final reconstruction loss is the sum of all image and feature reconstruction losses weighed by a factor $\lambda_{f}$:
+To this end, we use a projector function $\beta$, instantiated as a four-layered $1\times1\times1$ convolution block that projects $\bm{F}_{v}$ to a \textit{neural feature field} $\bm{V}_f$, changing the channel dimension from $d$ to $d_f$.
+Similar to color rendering, taking $\bm{V}_f$ and $\bm{V}_\sigma$ as input, we generate rendered features $\hat{\Phi}_t$ of size $d_f \times h_f \times w_f$ at a given viewpoint using volume renderer $\mathcal{R}$ , and minimize the difference between the rendered features and the teacher's features $\Phi(\bm{I}_t)$.
+We choose cosine distance as our feature loss ($\mathcal{L}^\text{feat}_t$), which we find easier to optimize compared to the standard L2 loss.
+We do not allow the gradients to follow through the density in the rendering of features $\hat{\Phi}_t$, as the teacher’s features are not fully multi-view consistent~\cite{banani2024probing}, which could harm the quality of reconstructed geometry.
+The final reconstruction loss is the sum of all image and feature reconstruction losses:

 The key benefits of reconstructing DINOv2 features are twofold.
-1) Firstly, distilling features from general-purpose feature extractors pre-trained on large external datasets, incorporates open-world knowledge into the 3D representation.
+First, distilling features from general-purpose feature extractors pretrained on large external datasets incorporates open-world knowledge into the 3D representation.
 This enables our model to perform significantly better on unseen object instances or even on novel categories, as demonstrated in the experiments.
-2) Secondly, the distillation enforces \textit{consistent} 3D scene representation, leading to identical features for the same object geometries.
+Second, the distillation through rendering enforces \textit{consistent} 3D scene representation, leading to very similar features for the same object geometries.
 This enables the model to infer robust local \textit{correspondences} (see \cref{fig:ablation_correspondence}), which aids in fine-grained object matching.